SQFlite to manage a database with SQLite in Flutter

 1. The table where you want to insert the records.

-2. The map, with the data that you want to insert.
+2. The map containing the data to be inserted.

-As for the map, as you can guess, the function called toMap() defined in the Place model is going to be used.
+Regarding the map, as you might assume, the function named toMap() defined in the Place model will be used.

-Remember that, to do any operation on the database, it is necessary to open it, and for that, the _openDB() function created previously is used.
+Remember that to perform any operation on the database, it is necessary to open it, and for that, the _openDB() function created previously is used.

 Finally, the code for the insert function: